Community Engagement

 Elevate learning spaces

-Create a new home for the College of Education and Social and Behavioral Sciences.
+Create a new home for the College of Education and Social & Behavioral Sciences within O’Connor Hall; initial focus on campus wide classroom technology upgrades, furniture, and accessibility.

 Repurpose and reimagine